DavidODonovan/react-dims/README.md

 React-dims is a dimensions provider for React components, enabling you to make any React component self-aware of it's own DOM width, height, x and y coords, by passing them down as props.

-Use the react-dims Provider to wrap a child component, capture the dimensions of that child, then pass those dims down as props to that same child.
 When the component is resized, props are updated, so the child is always aware of what it's own dimensions are.

 Useful for things like wrapping a responsive D3 chart.